 - bqmodel:is The modeling object encoded by the SBML component is the subject of the referenced resource.
-For instance, this qualifier might be used to link the model to a model database. - bqmodel:isDescribedBy The modeling object encoded by the SBML component is described by the referenced resource.
+For instance, this qualifier might be used to link the model to a model database. - bqmodel:isDerivedFrom The modeling object represented by the component of the encoded model is derived from the modeling object represented by the referenced resource.
+For instance, they can be the fruit of a refinement or their adaptation for use in a different context. - bqmodel:isDescribedBy The modeling object encoded by the SBML component is described by the referenced resource.
 This relation might be used to link SBML components to the literature that describes this model or this kinetic law. - bqbiol:is The biological entity represented by the SBML component is the subject of the referenced resource.
-This relation might be used to link a reaction to its exact counterpart in (e.g.) KEGG or Reactome. - bqbiol:hasPart The biological entity represented by the SBML component includes the subject of the referenced resource, either physically or logically.
-This relation might be used to link a complex to the description of its components. - bqbiol:isPartOf The biological entity represented by the SBML component is a physical or logical part of the subject of the referenced resource.
-This relation might be used to link a component to the description of the complex it belongs to. - bqbiol:isVersionOf The biological entity represented by the SBML component is a version or an instance of the subject of the referenced resource. - bqbiol:hasVersion The subject of the referenced resource is a version or an instance of the biological entity represented by the SBML component. - bqbiol:isHomologTo The biological entity represented by the SBML component is homolog, to the subject of the referenced resource, i.e. they share a common ancestor. - bqbiol:isDescribedBy The biological entity represented by the SBML component is described by the referenced resource.
-This relation should be used, for example, to link a species or a parameter to the literature that describes the quantity of the species or the value of the parameter. - bqbiol:isEncodedBy The biological entity represented by the model component is encoded, either directly or by virtue of transitivity, by the subject of the referenced resource.
+This relation might be used to link a reaction to its exact counterpart in (e.g.) CHEBI or Reactome - bqbiol:hasPart The biological entity represented by the SBML component includes the subject of the referenced resource, either physically or logically.
+This relation might be used to link a complex to the description of its components. - bqbiol:hasProperty The subject of the referenced resource is a property of the biological entity represented by the model component.
+This relation might be used when a biological entity has a given activity or exerts a specific function. - bqbiol:isPartOf The biological entity represented by the SBML component is a physical or logical part of the subject of the referenced resource.
+This relation might be used to link a component to the description of the complex it belongs to.

-- bqbiol:encodes The biological entity represented by the model component encodes, either directly or by virtue of transitivity, the subject of the referenced resource. - bqbiol:occursIn The biological entity represented by the model component takes place in the subject of the reference resource.
+- bqbiol:isPropertyOf The biological entity represented by the SBML component is a property of the referenced resource. - bqbiol:isVersionOf The biological entity represented by the SBML component is a version or an instance of the subject of the referenced resource. - bqbiol:hasVersion The subject of the referenced resource is a version or an instance of the biological entity represented by the SBML component. - bqbiol:isHomologTo The biological entity represented by the SBML component is homolog, to the subject of the referenced resource, i.e. they share a common ancestor. - bqbiol:isDescribedBy The biological entity represented by the SBML component is described by the referenced resource.
+This relation should be used, for example, to link a species or a parameter to the literature that describes the quantity of the species or the value of the parameter. - bqbiol:isEncodedBy The biological entity represented by the SBML component is encoded, either directly or by virtue of transitivity, by the subject of the referenced resource. - bqbiol:encodes The biological entity represented by the SBML component encodes, either directly or by virtue of transitivity, the subject of the referenced resource. - bqbiol:occursIn The biological entity represented by the SBML component takes place in the subject of the reference resource. - bqbiol:hasTaxon The biological entity represented by the SBML element is taxonomically restricted, where the restriction is the subject of the referenced resource (biological entity B).
+This relation may be used to ascribe a species restriction to a biochemical reaction.